What is a putter and why does it decide on the green?

 Length, lie, and loft: how to find your ideal measurement

-• Length (33″, 34″, 35″): define your position and where are they? eyes.
-I prefer 34″ or less because it allows me bend down and feel more control over your head.
+- Length (33″, 34″, 35″): Define your stance and eye position.
+I prefer 34″ or shorter because it allows me to squat down and feel more in control of my head.

 Quick rule